English English

 • Prior trauma to the vocal cords; for example being intubated during previous surgery

-Surgeries patients may undergo for other conditions including thyroid surgery, carotid artery surgery, or heart surgery, can potentially injure the nerves which control movement of the vocal cords.
-Patients may also develop laryngitis (an infection of the vocal cords) that can be viral, bacterial, or fungal.
-Certain social habits may also contribute to changes in vocal quality including smoking, alcohol use, or prolonged exposure to chemicals and irritants.
+Certain social habits may also bring about changes in vocal quality including smoking, alcohol use, or prolonged exposure to chemicals and irritants like chemical gasses and or certain types of vape juice components such as .
 Certain medications such as oral steroids and steroid inhalers that are used to treat asthma may also be contribute to hoarseness.

 Structural changes contributing to hoarseness: